turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 * Each student will self-assess on the rubric below.
 * Each student has the option to meet with their Technical Lead who will evaluate their progress via the rubric below.

-At the end of the project (week 6):
-* Students will be evaluated on the rubric below.

 During the project:
-* The student is responsible for communicating to the Technical Lead throughout each sprint if they are not going at a pace to finish the set of stories by the end of the sprint.
+* The student is responsible for communicating to the Technical Lead throughout each sprint if they are not going at a pace to finish what they've prioritized.
 * The student is responsible for reaching out to their Technical Lead and the community for feedback/assistance on their code.

+At the end of the project (week 6):
+* Students will demo their project to the entire class.
+* Students will be evaluated (in-person with their Technical Lead) on the rubric below.

 Rubric
 ------------